bumbummen99/Simple-Sound-Bot/Readme.md

 # Simple Sound-Bot
-A simple sound bot for Discord to play music and read text using text to speech.
+Yes, another Discord music bot!
+But this one is supposed to be simple and to allow you to play music and text using text to speech.
+It also does have some extra functionality like reading Wikipedia articles.

 # Features
 - [x] Simple YouTube-Audio player with queue and repeat